What I believe- a short history

 I generally do not use machinery to work or finish except with larger and bulkier pieces.
 I do, however, utilize extensive knife and chisel work in my work not only to remove punky or rotten wood but also to probe for surprises and to shape the wood so that it conforms with the organic form or the inherent architecture of the piece.

 I burnish my pieces with elk and deer horns.
 This creates the soft glistening that comes from the horns and the wood itself not some chemical finish.

 I want people to see into the wood and not have to reach for their sun glasses.
 My finishes are usually beeswax, orange oil and walnut oil.

 Often I will burnish and finish a given piece several times.
 I also engage in ‘carving over’ (an on-going process that proceeds until the curing process is complete) until it is physically stable.
-This can take years.
+I'm really not exaggerating when I say that this can often take years.

 Many of my pieces are meant to be touched, turned in the hands and looked at closely in many ways.
 This helps greatly to appreciate the piece.

 For my bases and support arms, I also prefer them to also be weathered wood and other refugees of the ocean tides- parts of busted up docks, branches snapped off in storms, etc. I feel this makes the piece more integrated and unified.
-I also feel this makes the piece more humble and natural.
+I also believe that this makes the piece more natural.
 Big, showy polished rock bases just doesn’t work for me.

-Rather, it is my deepest desire and purpose as an artist that my art surprises and transforms people and appeals to their imagination.
-This is why I call my studio, Phantasma Sculptura.
+It is my desire as an artist that my art surprises and appeals to the imagination.
+This is why I have dubbed my studio, Phantasma Sculptura- or imagination carved.

-The naturally abstract spirit of wood sparks the imagination and comes to life at my studio, Phantasma Sculptura or Imagination Carved.
+For me, the naturally abstract spirit of wood sparks my imagination at Phantasma Sculptura.